 A couple weeks ago, to celebrate a good friend’s birthday, I took him on a surprise day trip to the town of Amiens, just an hour north of Paris by train.
-It was a surprise in that I’d told him we were going on a day trip, but didn’t tell him where to… only that it would take under two hours to get there by train (to throw him off the track a bit, since that encompasses a lot of destinations).
+Actually, it was only a partial surprise as I’d told him we were going on a day trip, but hadn’t said where to… only that it would take under two hours to get there by train (to throw him off the track a bit, since that encompasses a lot of destinations).
 He was pleased when he heard the train conductor announce that we were headed for Amiens, since (as I knew) he had never yet been there.

 As soon as we started heading toward the river, we began to see the spires of the cathedral appear above the rooftops.
 A block or two later, after a turn around a corner, the enormous building emerged as a whole.

 But before visiting it, arriving as we had at 1 pm, the first order of business was to have lunch.
 After the Lebanese restaurant I’d planned for us to go to disappointingly turned out to be closed during its normal business hours (the one thing that went wrong on this day, so I can’t really complain), we headed for another one on my list.
 Fuji Yama, listed on Happy Cow as an especially vegan-friendly eatery, turned out to be a good source of tasty maki, temaki and glazed mushroom skewers.
 As we savored our postprandial pot of green tea, my friend speculated as to the rest of the activities I had up my sleeve.